Triverla/Triverla/README.md

 - ⚡️ Fun-Fact: Coding kills boredom
 - 📫 How to reach me: yusufbenaiah@gmail.com

+## ⚡ Technologies
+Talk to me about
+- Front-end development using **Vue, VanillaJS**
+- Backend development using **PHP - Laravel, Yii2, NodeJs - ExpressJs, AdnonisJs**
+- Architectural design for **Relational Database Management Systems** as well as for NoSQL database systems like **MongoDB**
+- Robust full-stack system design implementation
+- Mobile application development using **React Native**

 **Languages and Tools:**

 <!-- Your github readme stats